nikeethr/KaggleTitanic/Notes/Phase1.md

 Why was age missing?
 - In several data sets, age often has a high missing value rate.
 Again this may be a privacy thing.
-- Though I don't see why people will hide the age of their children, so it may be useful to identify children
+- Though I don't see why people will hide the age of their children, so it may be useful to identify children.

 ## Data Analysis
 Perform the following:
-- Correlation plot between all variables
+- Correlation plot between all variables [X]
 - Particularly interested in:
     - What is the relationship between Pclass and Fare?
     - What is the significance of the tickets with non-numbers?